 - Orthopaedic Surgery: Specializing in the diagnosis, surgical intervention and treatment of conditions such as congenital deformities of the upper and lower extremities, spinal disorders, sports-related injuries and neuromuscular diseases.

 - Neurosurgery: Specializing in the diagnosis, surgical intervention and treatment of a variety of diseases and conditions of the central nervous system.

-- Neurology: Specializing in the diagnosis and treatment, and follow-up care for children who have suspected or confirmed neurological disorders.
+- Neurology: Specializing in the diagnosis and treatment for children who have suspected or confirmed neurological disorders.

 - Rehabilitation Nursing: Provides 24-hour care which includes medication administration, education on the medical aspects of care and reinforcing the skills learned in therapy.
 The overall goal is to help parents/caregivers gain the knowledge and confidence to care for their child at home.

 - Physical Therapy: Evaluation and treatment services, with the overall goal to obtain the optimal level of independence by restoring movement, mobility, and function.
 Treatment plans may include working on functional mobility (getting out of bed, getting to a chair, walking) and strengthening and stretching trunk and leg muscles.

 - Occupational Therapy: Evaluation and treatment services with the overall goal to facilitate development, enhance function, and maximize independence in all daily life activities.
 Treatment plans may include working on activities of daily living (feeding, dressing, bathing, toileting) and upper extremity strength and coordination for reaching, writing and engaging in leisure activities.

 - Speech Therapy: Evaluation and treatment services with the overall goal to obtain full potential for communication, cognition and feeding/swallowing.
 Treatment plans may include working on ability to communicate with language or external devices, improve attention span and information processing, and establish/maintain safe feeding/swallowing.